awslabs/ec2-spot-workshops/content/karpenter/050_karpenter/set_up_the_provisioner.md

 ```

 {{% notice info %}}
 Karpenter log configuration is stored as a Kubernetes ConfigMap.
 You can read the configuration by running the following command `kubectl describe configmap config-logging -n karpenter`.
-You can increase the logging level to `debug` by upgrading the Karpenter Helm release using the following command `helm upgrade --namespace karpenter karpenter karpenter/karpenter --set logLevel=debug --reuse-values`
+You can increase the logging level to `debug` by following [this](https://karpenter.sh/docs/troubleshooting/#enable-debug-logging) guide.
 {{% /notice %}}